Bartroz/ticket-reservation-JavaScript/README.md

 * Open your browser and write "localhost:9000" and enjoy my ticket-reservation website!

 ## **IMPORTANT**
+_If you have a troubleshooting with API below I put the steps how to handle this problem._

 In appication is used two kind of API which require certain action:
 - https://openweathermap.org/api
 Used to display current departure city's weather.